exorlive/github_pages_test/exorlive_restapi.md

 ## Status codes / Error codes:

   - 200 OK
-  - 401 UNAUTHORIZED - When authentication is required and has failed or has not yet been provided<br />
+  - 401 UNAUTHORIZED - When authentication is required and has failed or has not yet been provided
   - 500 Internal Error - Unexpected condition was encountered and no more specific message is suitable

 * **Sample Call:**

-  <_sample call to endpoint in a runnable format_>
+  sample call to endpoint in a runnable format

 * **Notes:**

-  <_comments, nice to know etc..._>
+  comments, nice to know etc...